Carlsbad Accidents on Highway 5

 - Back injuries

 - Internal injuries and organ damage

 Injury victims should feel confident seeking compensation for injuries caused by another driver’s negligence in Carlsbad.
 In some car accident lawsuits, the defendant might argue that the plaintiff was partially to blame for the accident or the severity of his or her injuries.
 For example, a plaintiff’s injuries might have been worse as a result of her failure to wear a seat belt.
-It is important for anyone injured in a Highway 5 accident in North County to know that, even if you bear some responsibility for your injuries, you can still recover damages, but you will likely need a lawyer to assist you.
+It is important for anyone injured in a Carlsbad accident on Highway 5 to know that, even if you bear some responsibility for your injuries, you can still recover damages, but you will likely need a lawyer to assist you.

 Under California law, the state follows what is known as a “comparative fault” rule.
 This means that a plaintiff’s damages award will be reduced by the percentage of her liability, but her own negligence does not prevent her from recovery.
 For instance, if a jury decides that the plaintiff who forgot to wear a seat belt is 20% to blame for an accident, her damages award of $100,000 will be reduced by 20%, or $20,000, and she will recover $80,000.
 Even if a plaintiff is almost entirely to blame for an accident, she still can obtain compensation by filing a personal injury lawsuit.Contact a Car Accident Attorney in Carlsbad